robur-coop/miou/book/src/scheduler.md

 ## Effects

-Since OCaml 5, it has been possible to utilize effects.
+Since OCaml 5, it has been possible to utilise effects.
 An effect allows you to pause the execution of a function and enter a handler, which, depending on the effect, would execute a specific operation to resume the paused function with the result of that operation.